Git-Model/.github/README.md

 </p>

-We are a group of mathematical modeling enthusiasts,\s We used to come all the way from beginner,\
+We are a group of mathematical modeling enthusiasts,\
+We used to come all the way from beginner,\
 We had a lot of trouble along the way,\
 We have always hoped that there will be a place where these materials and experiences can be gathered.\